Polar Alignment Tutorial

 This fabulous program works in conjuction with your polarscope and shows you where Polaris should be for a given time and date relative to the image you see looking through your polarscope.

 To use the Polar scope you need to unscrew the base cap as indicated above and also remove the cap on the mount.
-You then have to rotate the Dec shaft through 90 degrees so that you can look through the hole in the shaft as in the photo below - otherwise you will see nowt because the shaft will be in the way.
+You then have to rotate the Dec shaft through 90 degrees so that you can look through the hole in the shaft as in the photo below -

 Next step is to rotate your RA to the approximate position given by Polarfinder as in the image below.